Italy & Me

 - My goal this year is to learn to speak Italian.
 Gary laughs at me as he knows me so well.
 I want to learn it all – now!
 But I have started to come out of my shell and stop hesitating.
 I stumble and falter at this language I want to learn so badly.
 But I have found that in shops and restaurants, the Italian people appreciate the attempt I am making.
 Sometimes I get a smile and a little correction, which I appreciate.

-- Graffiti seems to be a problem everywhere; including the United States.
+- Graffiti seems to be a problem everywhere; including in the United States.
 I guess it’s because of my age, but I just don’t understand degrading buildings; especially historical ones!
 I’m not sure if we need to better educate our youth that there are better ways of expression.

 - No matter what town we seem to be exploring in Italy, dog poop seems to be an issue.
 Why is it so hard to pick up after your dog?
 In Rome, most days we felt like we were walking through a minefield!
-I’m not sure if the residents are lazy or just don’t have a sense of pride?
-I can’t imagine it being latter because Italians are always sweeping and washing the front of their homes and businesses.
+I’m not sure if the residents are lazy or just don’t have a sense of pride.
+I can’t imagine it being later because Italians are always sweeping and washing the front of their homes and businesses.
 A puzzle I have yet to figure out.

 - I realize that I am spoiled for having lived all my life in the United States and all the conveniences it has to offer.
 But really, does washing a pair of socks have to be a two-hour event?
 I put a load of laundry in the small machine and every time I think the cycle is done, the machine fills again.
 It is baffling to me why the wash and spin cycles are so long.
 I’m flexible and can adapt – I have a gelato while I’m waiting!

 - Garbage seems to be another big issue throughout Italy and even down to Sicily.
-It is heartbreaking to drive through some of the most beautiful countrysides and come across an area with piles of garbage just dumped.
+It is heartbreaking to drive through some of the most beautiful countryside and come across an area with piles of garbage just dumped.
 There are even discussions about this subject on Facebook.
 When we were in Rome in December 2018, they were even talking about closing the schools.
 I hope they solve this issue soon as it could destroy the beauty of Italy.

 - The culture is different throughout Italy.
 In smaller towns, businesses really do close from about 1:30 to 5:00 pm.
 In Conversano, even the larger grocery stores close!
-I’m not saying that I find anything wrong with it; I love the fact that stores close for owners to go home and be with the children and family.
+I’m not saying that I find anything wrong with it; I love the fact that stores close for owners to go home and be with their children and family.
 It is something that you get used to and plan around.

 - Learning Italian customs is another high priority for me.
 For example, when entering an elevator, if there is an elderly person already in the elevator (or entering when it stops), it is proper to greet them with “Buongiorno” or some type of proper greeting for the time of day.
 There are so many to learn and I am a willing student.